 While one disadvantage to the Hamama kit is that you will need to buy a new Seed Quilt for every crop, the company makes it easy by allowing you to have the Seed Quilts auto-delivered at a fixed cost every month.
 This is a great option for anyone wanting to grow microgreens but wants very low maintenance, low fuss system.

 We especially love the optional bamboo frame you can purchase to put the starter tray in, giving the garden a chic appearance perfect for any home.
-If you are interested in buying a Hamama Microgreens Starter Kit for yourself, you can purchase one from Hamama here.
+If you are interested in buying a Hamama Microgreens Starter Kit for yourself, you can get one from Amazon here.

 13. Mountain Valley Seed Co.
 Deluxe Microgreens Starter Kit